Configure SC4S in a non-containerized SC4S deployment¶

 dnf install syslog-ng syslog-ng-python syslog-ng-http python3-pip gcc python3-devel -y

-• Disable the distro-supplied syslog-ng unit file, as the syslog-ng process configured here will run as the sc4s service. rsyslog will continue to be the system logger, but should be left enabled only if it is configured to not listen on the same ports as sc4s. sc4s BYOE can be configured to provide local logging as well if desired.
+- Disable the distribution-supplied syslog-ng unit file. rsyslog will continue to be the system logger, but should be left enabled only if it is not configured to listen on the same ports as SC4S.
+You can also configure SC4S to provide local logging.

 sudo systemctl stop syslog-ng